qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 - Cannot add custom fields at the head of an array object.
 (C# supports it)
 - Don't have compact sum type memory layout.

+The benefit of using Wasm built-in GC:

+- It reuses highly-optimized JS GC.
+No need to re-implement GC in Wasm application code.
+- Wasm GC references can be passed to JS.
+(But currently JS code cannot directly access fields of Wasm GC object.
+The primary usage is to pass them back to Wasm code.)
+- Can collect a cycle between Wasm GC object and JS object.

 ## Multi-threading

 Web code runs in event loop: